HzaCode/DP2_BeginnersGuide/Simplifying Data Extraction with Jexter VII.md

 ```

-Utilizing these features enhances the flexibility and robustness of the data extraction process, particularly with web pages whose structures may vary.
-It's crucial to ensure that `default` configurations [do not contain duplicate keys](https://github.com/HzaCode/DP2-for-Beginners/blob/main/Special%20Case%20Collection/Special%20Case%EF%BC%9A%20Avoiding%20Duplicate%20Keys%20in%20JSON%20Data%20Structures.md).
+To enhance the data extraction process's flexibility and robustness, especially for web pages with variable structures, utilizing these features is highly beneficial.
+It is critically important to ensure that  `default` configurations are [free from duplicate keys](https://github.com/HzaCode/DP2-for-Beginners/blob/main/Special%20Case%20Collection/Special%20Case%EF%BC%9A%20Avoiding%20Duplicate%20Keys%20in%20JSON%20Data%20Structures.md).